Rob Marris: Early life and career

 The son of Dr. Charles Marris and Margaret Marris JP, he was born in Wolverhampton and partially educated at Warstones Primary School, before attending Birchfield Preparatory School and St. Edward's School in Oxford.

 He then moved to Canada and spent some time as a lumberjack, before obtaining a double first in History and Sociology from the University of British Columbia.

 He then completed a master's degree, working as a truck driver whilst finishing his thesis.

 Having decided he wanted a career in law in the UK and not being eligible for a UK grant, he spent 3 years driving trolleybuses, followed by a period as a forest fire fighter during which time he joined Greenpeace, newly founded in Vancouver, becoming world member no. 204.
 He was also a member of the New Democratic Party, Canada's counterpart to the Labour Party as members of the Socialist International.

-He served his articles of clerkship in Wolverhampton and went to work for Thompsons Solicitors, whose work he says is 90% Trade Union related, until he was elected to the House of Commons.
+He served his articles of clerkship in Wolverhampton and went to work for Thompsons Solicitors, the trade union law firm, until he was elected to the House of Commons.